-This text refers to my old portfolio, which you can still visit here.
+This text refers to my old portfolio.
 On my current portfolio I still use Gatsby, Sanity and Netlify though!

 Working on your portfolio seems to be an endless task.
 Either you want to revise the website for the 100th time or you can't commit to a specific appearance.

 For over 1 year my portfolio consisted of a few lines of text – only a simple index.html – until I decided to show some projects.
 So I reworked my website, once again.
 That's when I came up with this approach, which I built with Gatsby, Sanity as a CMS, Cloudinary for asset management and Netlify to deploy the site.

 Gatsby is a very popular static website generator based on React.
 If you already have some React knowledge, Gatsby is very easy to pick up.
 There are a lot of themes where you can start with.
 I just grabbed the default starter and modified it.

 gatsby new my-awesome-portfolio

 - easy image optimization

 Sanity is a slick headless content management system with structured content.
 Before I decided to go with Sanity, I tried a lot of other headless CMS like Contentful, Strapi or Wordpress.
 These are the reasons why I chose Sanity